mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 cluster operations, enabling and disabling events as appropriate.

 When a server is being demoted, any events with "ENABLED" status are set to "SLAVESIDE_DISABLED".
-When a server is being promoted to master, events that are either "SLAVESIDE_DISABLED" or "DISABLED" are set to "ENABLED" if the same event was also enabled on the old master server last time it was successfully queried.
+When a server is being promoted to primary, events that are either "SLAVESIDE_DISABLED" or "DISABLED" are set to "ENABLED" if the same event was also enabled on the old primary server last time it was successfully queried.
 Events are considered identical if they have the same schema and name.
-When a standalone server is rejoined to the cluster, its events are also disabled since it is now a slave.
+When a standalone server is rejoined to the cluster, its events are also disabled since it is now a replica.

 The monitor does not check whether the same events were disabled and enabled during a switchover or failover/rejoin.
 All events that meet the criteria above are altered.

 The monitor does not enable or disable the event scheduler itself.
-For the events to run on the new master server, the scheduler should be enabled by the admin.
+For the events to run on the new primary server, the scheduler should be enabled by the admin.
 Enabling it in the server configuration file is recommended.

 Events running at high frequency may cause replication to break in a failover scenario.
-If an old master which was failed over restarts, its event scheduler will be on if set in the server configuration file.
+If an old primary which was failed over restarts, its event scheduler will be on if set in the server configuration file.
 Its events will also remember their "ENABLED"-status and run when scheduled.
 This may happen before the monitor rejoins the server and disables the events.
 This should only be an